smaclell/smaclell.github.io/_drafts/self-hosted-nancy-with-shadow-copy.md

 {% endhighlight %}

 That is all there is to it.
 Don't want your DLLs to be locked?
-The easy solution is to use another AppDomain with Shadow Copy enabled.
+The easy solution is to use another AppDomain with Shadow Copying enabled.

 **All the code for this blog post can be found in this [sample project][project].**